ritvik2106/functional_metrics/README.md

     Get k-grams of continuous chars in actual and predicted.
     Check how many are matching
     Compare the number of matching k-grams against total k-grams in Actual (Recall) and total k-grams in Predicted (Precision)
-    Take maximum of precision and
+    Take maximum of precision and recall
 Take average of the maximum scores across all k-grams
 ```